Skip to main content

 Take practice tests under realistic conditions.
 Time yourself, work in a quiet environment, and resist the urge to check your notes mid-test.
 The goal is to simulate the pressure and constraints of the real exam so that exam day feels like just another practice session rather than a novel and stressful experience.

 After each practice test, review every question, not just the ones you got wrong.
 For correct answers, confirm that you got them right for the right reasons rather than through lucky guessing.
 For incorrect answers, trace the error to its source: did you not know the material, did you misread the question, or did you make a careless mistake?
 Each type of error requires a different corrective strategy.
-For a comprehensive exam prep framework, see our exam preparation guide.

 Phase 5: Spaced Repetition for Long-Term Retention